scorphus/plugin-pip/README.md

 - `pipfg`: Alias to `pip freeze | grep -i foo`
 - `piplg`: Alias to `pip list | grep -i foo`

+Also, this plug-in brings a completion for pip.

 ### Install